-The best way to estimate your Blue Cash Everyday approval odds is to check for pre-qualification.
+The best way to estimate your Amex Blue Cash Everyday approval odds is to check for pre-qualification.
 You can do that in minutes on the American Express website.
 Pre-qualification does not guarantee you’ll be approved.
 But most people who are pre-qualified get approved.
-Another good way to gauge your Blue Cash Everyday approval odds is to check your credit score before applying.
+Another good way to gauge your Amex Blue Cash Everyday approval odds is to check your credit score before applying.
 Applicants for the Amex Blue Cash Everyday require at least good credit to be approved.

-Here’s how to estimate your Blue Cash Everyday approval odds:
+Here’s how to estimate your Amex Blue Cash Everyday approval odds:

 If your application is denied, you can request a reconsideration by calling American Express at (800) 567-1083 at least 30 days after denial.
 That’s basically a chance to explain yourself and correct any errors related to your application.
 Also, if you think your credit score needs improving, consider some tips to address just that.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.